ludwig-ai/ludwig-docs/src/docs/user_guide.md

                         number of folds for a k-fold cross validation run -skfsi, --skip_save_k_fold_split_indices
                         disables saving indices generated to split training data set for the k-fold cross validation run, but if it is not needed turning it off can slightly increase the overall speed
   -c CONFIG, --config CONFIG
-                        configuration
+                        config
   -cf CONFIG_FILE, --config_file CONFIG_FILE
                         YAML file describing the model.
 Ignores
                         --model_hyperparameters